arp242/gopher.vim/FEATURES.markdown

     CODE MODIFICATION

-    :GoRename                     Works more or less as before.
+    :GoRename                     :GoRename (LSP should be able to do this eventually but it kind of sucks right now, and my implementation seems to work a lot better).

-    :GoAddTags                    Works more or less as before.
+    :GoAddTags                    :GoTags
-    :GoRemoveTags
+    :GoRemoveTags                 :GoTags -rm

     OTHER

-    motions ([[, ]], etc.)        Implemented, but different from vim-go. text objects (af, etc.)       Works as vim-go :GoPath                       :let $GOPATH = ...
+    motions ([[, ]], etc.)        Implemented, but different from vim-go. text objects (af, etc.)       Works as vim-go :GoPath                       :let $GOPATH = '..'
     :GoTemplateAutoCreateToggle   Easy to use an autocmd.

-    :GoAlternate                  TODO: find generic plugin (there's got to be one?)
+    NOT IMPLEMENTED (YET)

-    NOT IMPLEMENTED YET
+    :GoAlternate
     :GoAutoTypeInfoToggle
     :GoCallees
     :GoCallers